Make the best of camera tracking in After Effects with this easy guide

 - Embed 3D objects into 2D footage

-- Apply effects or color grading
+- Apply effects or colour grading

 - Replace TV, Computer, or mobile device screens